Remove-WBCatalog [-Force] [<CommonParameters>]

 You can specify the Force parameter to suppress the confirmation message for the cmdlet.

-This cmdlet returns a string that indicates that the cmdlet has removed the catalog.
+String that indicates that the cmdlet has deleted the catalog.